-Once the installation is complete, you are ready to use the Timed Email Organizer Add-in.
-When you open Outlook you will notice that a new tab "Sperry Software" displays on the Ribbon, and a new button "Timed Email Organizer" is added to the Ribbon.
+Once the installation is complete, you are ready to use the Timed Email Organizer add-in.
+When you open Outlook you will notice a new button "Timed Email Organizer" added to the toolbar.

-Figure 1 (Sperry Software tab on Outlook 2016
+Figure 1 - Toolbar on Outlook 2013

-Clicking the Sperry Software button displays the Sperry Software Add-in Configuration screen.
-It is on this screen that basic settings are made to control the functionality of the Add-in.
-To the right of the Sperry Software button is the Timed Email Organizer button which displays the main window for working with the rules:
+Clicking the Sperry Software button displays the Sperry Software Add-ins configuration screen.
+It is on this screen that basic settings are made to control the functionality of the add-in.
+To the right of the Sperry Software button is the Timed Email Organizer toolbar button which pulls up the main window for working with the rules: